 Pebble Tec is on the higher end of the cost spectrum.
 Pebble Tec is a mix of large pebbles, stone aggregate, and cement.
 This is the most durable of the plaster pool types as its surface last from 15 to 20 years +.
 Pebble Tec is the top choice for gunite pool buyers.

-If you have small children or even rambunctious teenagers you may want to think twice before adding a concrete pool to your family’s backyard and scrapes and boo-boo’s will be a common pause in the fun.
-For these types of settings, a vinyl liner pool is strongly recommended as the surface will be soft to touch and provide a slight give, almost like a cushion.
+If you have small children or even rambunctious teenagers you may want to think twice before adding a concrete pool to your family’s backyard as scrapes and boo-boo’s will be a common pause in the fun.
+For these types of family settings, a vinyl liner pool is strongly recommended as the surface will be soft to touch and provide a slight give, almost like a cushion.
+Plus you like a change of scenery every 7 to 10 years, a vinyl liner allows you to completely change the look and feel of your pool (for less than the cost to resurface a gunite or fiberglass pool).
+You can even create a gunite look using liners with textured pebble patterns similar to the plaster, aggregate surfaces for fractions of the cost.
+You can compare the pros and cons of the three major pool finishes here to help determine what is best for you and your family.

 Additional resources for your pool buying journey: